-Elm zigzag sawfly larvae are light green with a black band on their head with T-shaped markings above the second and third pair of true legs.
+Elm zigzag sawfly larvae are light green with a black band on their head and T-shaped markings above the second and third pair of true legs.
 Adults are black with yellowish-white colored legs and smoky-brown colored wings.
-Cocoons are loosely-spun and net-like; they can be found attached to leaves or other objects like fence posts(2)(3)(4).
+Cocoons are loosely spun and net-like; they can be found attached to leaves or other objects like fence posts(2)(3)(4).

 Above photos were taken from the NC State Extension Publications